Skip to main content

 pwsh ./eng/run-benchmark-matrix.ps1 -NoRestore -NoBuild -Classes TransportQueueParityComparisonBenchmarks

-Results default to BenchmarkDotNet.Artifacts/results/.
+Results default to benchmarks/runs/BenchmarkDotNet.Artifacts/results/.

 See Also